syncfusion-content/blazor-docs/blazor/treeview/how-to/accordion-tree.md

+---
+layout: post
+title: How to Accordion Tree in Blazor TreeView Component | Syncfusion
+description: Checkout and learn about Accordion Tree in Blazor TreeView component of Syncfusion, and more details.
+platform: Blazor
+control: TreeView
+documentation: ug
+---

 # Customize the TreeView into accordion

 Accordion is an interface where a list of items can be collapsed or expanded, but only one list can be collapsed or expanded at a time.
 You can customize the TreeView to make it behave as an accordion.
 Refer to the following code sample to create an accordion tree.